CQCL/pytket-quantinuum/README.md

 Please file bugs and feature requests on the Github [issue tracker](https://github.com/CQCL/pytket-quantinuum/issues).

-There is also a slack channel for discussion and support.
+There is also a Slack channel for discussion and support.
 Click [here](https://tketusers.slack.com/join/shared_invite/zt-18qmsamj9-UqQFVdkRzxnXCcKtcarLRA#/shared-invite/email) to join.

 ## Development